yungyuc/nsdhw_23au/project/Sheng08/README.md

 ## Basic Information

-> **Project Overview:** Extracting and Visualizing Oriented Bounding Boxes (OBB) from Triangular Meshes using C++ and Python
+> **Project Overview:** Extracting and Visualizing Oriented Bounding Boxes (OBB)
+> from Triangular Meshes using C++ and Python

 Triangular meshes[^1] stand as a cornerstone in computer graphics, essential in the portrayal and animation of 3D objects.
-A critical aspect of processing these meshes involves extracting **Oriented Bounding Boxes (OBB)**[^2]. _++OrientMesh Toolkit++_ presents an optimal solution to this task, fusing efficient algorithms with an interactive visual interface.
+A critical aspect of processing these meshes involves extracting **Oriented Bounding Boxes (OBB)**[^2].
+_**OrientMesh Toolkit**_ presents an optimal solution to this task, fusing efficient algorithms with an interactive visual interface.
 This combination not only simplifies OBB extraction but also enhances user comprehension through vivid visual representations.

 - 📂 **GitHub Repository**: [https://github.com/Sheng08/OrientMesh-Toolkit](https://github.com/Sheng08/OrientMesh-Toolkit)
 - 💻 **Implemented In**: